MarineEvoEcoLab/EecSeq/Protocol.md

 #### Procedure

-1. First pool individual RNA libraries in equal quantities to create a single pool, we have experiemented with 500 ng total or 200ng of each library, the final volume of this should not exceed 13.5 μl.
+1. First pool individual RNA libraries in equal quantities to create a single pool, we have experimented with 500 ng total or 200ng of each library, the final volume of this should not exceed 13.5 μl.
 If many probes are desired, multiple probe synthesis reactions can be done, and pooled at the end before hybridization

 2. Create a 4X hybridization solution (this amount is excess of what is needed):